robbyHuelsi/voxblox_radio_nuclear_mapper/README.md

 The exported meshes can then be found as .ply files at `~/.ros`.

 ## 4. Further Information
+To get a better understanding of the project, you can also read the description of the parameters in the launch files for Voxblox [here](https://github.com/tu-darmstadt-ros-pkg/hector_vehicle_launch/blob/radiological_nuclear_mapper/hector_sensor_proc_launch/launch/README.md#voxblox_rnm_launch).

 Within the scope of this project work further software projects have been developed:
 - [Static Transformation Publisher Generator](https://git.sim.informatik.tu-darmstadt.de/hector/hector_enrich/-/blob/voxblox/generate_static_transformation_publisher/README.md)